I want to share my experience at the Ritz in Ybor City last night seeing Testament play live! I’ll also have some coverage of the opening acts.

 - Over the Wall

 I’m a pretty big fan of Alex Skolnick, but I loved seeing both guitar players play solos.
 It brings more dynamics to the songs.
 I didn’t expect that, but they were switching back and forth and the dynamics were musically astonishing!

-Back to Skolnick, one of my goals when I started playing guitar was to learn from his playing.
+Back to Skolnick, one of my goals, when I started playing guitar, was to learn from his playing.
 He has a very unique style and signature to his playing.
 And he was doing nothing short than ripping it up on stage.

 Sepultura – Brazilian Death Metal

 These guys impressed the crap out of me!
-Sepultura had a this extreme level of energy on stage.
+Sepultura had this extreme level of energy on stage.
 Their lead vocalist is a massive, muscular dude and very captivating.
 The drummer was all over the place and just doing things I’ve never heard.

 It was pretty awesome because you could feel that Latin vibe in their music.
 The way they all move, the beats, and rhythms.